-A blood test will be done throughout your treatment.
-Depending on the results and side effects, the dose of the medication might be adjusted or the treatment might be interrupted.
+A blood test will be done throughout your treatment cycle.
+Depending on the results and side effects of the previous treatment, the dose of the medication might be adjusted or the treatment might be delayed.

 How to take your medication?